federelsolutions/botify/README.md

-# MillionRay App com IA
+# Botify App com IA

-This app has an AI that interacts with Real Estate Buyers and Sellers to close very nice deals!
+This app has an AI that interacts with clients!

 ## Vue 3 + TypeScript + Vite